manatlan/reqman/README.md

    * generate conf/rml (with 'new' command)
    * can paralleliz tests (option `--p`)
    * versionning
+   * NEW 2.0 :
+       * rewrite from scratch, a lot stronger & speeder !
+       * advanced save mechanisms
+       * new switchs system
+       * a lot of new options (auto open browser, set html filename, compare, ...)
+       * ability to save the state, to compare with newer ones
+       * ability to replay given tests (rmr file)
+       * dual mode : compare switchs vs others switchs (-env1 +env2)
+       * shebang mode

 **and soon**
    * doc & examples ;-)